The Construction Leadership Council has updated the site operating procedures to protect everyone.

 - Do not come to site if you have a high temperature or a new persistent cough, or if you are a vulnerable person, or living with someone who is.

-- If you become ill at work you must go home immediately, without touching anything, or getting close to anyone.
-You must stay in isolation at home for seven days.
+- If you become ill at work you must tell your manager, and then go home immediately, without touching anything, or getting close to anyone.
+Get a coronavirus test and stay in isolation at home until you get the result.
+When you get the results, the NHS will tell you what to do next.
 (See our web page for how to report your absence.)

 - Travel to site alone; try to avoid public transport.